flashcordon/big-history/Futurs.md

 - The fastest-growing urban agglomerations are medium-sized cities and cities with less than 1 million inhabitants located in Asia and Africa.
 - 60% de la surface urbaine dont on aura besoin d’ici 2030 doit encore être construite.
 Il faut s’assurer qu’elle soit construite de manière durable
 - D’ici 2030, 60% de la population mondiale vivra dans des villes
+- Globally, more people live in urban areas than in rural areas, with 54 per cent of the world’s population residing in urban areas in 2014.
+In 1950, 30 per cent of the world’s population was urban, and by 2050, 66 per cent of the world’s population is projected to be urban (6.2 billion people).
+- All regions are expected to urbanize further over the coming decades.
+Africa and Asia are urbanizing faster than the other regions and are projected to become 56 and 64 per cent urban, respectively, by 2050.
+> Durant les 60 dernières années, Lagos, la plus grande ville Africaine, est passée d’une population de 300 000 habitants à 8 millions d’habitants, et sa surface métropolitaine a plus que quadruplé en taille
+- Les villes sont les centres de transformation culturelle et sociale
+> Si on veut changer le monde, il faut changer les villes
+- A dense urban lifestyle can be “greener” than its rural counterpart especially in high and many middle-income countries.
+Urban residents drive less and live and work in smaller footprints that require less energy, water, and materials per person

+***Etalement urbain***